Brennan-Clinch/Project2/Business Analysis.md

 ![](BUSINE~2/unnamed-chunk-7-1.png)<!-- -->

+Looking at the plots again, it appears once again that our data is extremely skewed with most of the number of videos being around zero mainly when share were less than 1400, but this time the number of videos with shares from 1400 to 3800 was around zero.
+So we can somewhat say that the number of shares has an effect on the number of videos.

-We can inspect the trend of number of images and videos and how it affects number of shares.
+From the two bar graphs, we can inspect the trend of number of images and videos and how it affects number of shares.
 If the tallest and most concentrated chunk of bars is in a different spot for each share category, then we can conclude that the number of images videos (depending on the graph you